Rwanda's General Nyamwasa in South Africa refugee case

 Lt Gen Nyamwasa fled to South Africa in 2010 after falling out with his former ally, Rwandan President Paul Kagame.

-Months later he survived an assassination attempt, in which Rwanda denied any involvement.'Not worried'
+Months later he survived an assassination attempt, in which Rwanda denied any involvement.

 The Consortium for Refugees and Migrant Rights in South Africa, supported by the Southern Africa Litigation Centre, have asked the High Court in Gauteng province to strip Lt Gen Nyamwasa of his refugee status.